websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

 # Document API Basics

-Liferay's headless delivery application provides REST services for [Documents and Media](../../sharing-documents-and-media.md).
-There are services to add documents and folders, list their information, modify them, delete them and more.
+Liferay's headless delivery application provides REST services for [Documents and Media](../../sharing-documents-and-media.md) that add documents and folders, list their information, modify them, delete them and more.
 Here you'll call those services using curl commands and Java classes.

 Start with uploading documents using an example curl command and Java class.